MedVisBonn/bonndit/README.rst

 * :code:`-r`: Rank of low rank approximation.
 Default = 3

 The output is a dim (4,r,x,y,z) array.
-Here the first axis contains in place 0: :math:`\lambda` the volume fraction and in the remaining places :math:`\mathbb{v}` the unit direction.
+Here the first axis contains in place 0 the volume fraction and in the remaining places the unit direction.

 peak-modelling